pnraj/Customer_Churn_Analysis/README.md

 - `Segmentation:` Enable segmentation of the customer base based on different criteria such as demographics, subscription plans, or usage patterns.
 Display churn rates and trends for each segment to identify high-risk groups.

-- `Customer Lifetime Value (CLV):` Include metrics related to customer lifetime value, such as average revenue per user (ARPU), customer acquisition cost (CAC), and CLV.
-Understanding the financial impact of churn can help prioritize retention efforts.

 - `Feature Importance:` If machine learning models are used for churn prediction, provide insights into the most important features contributing to churn prediction.
 This helps identify key drivers of churn and informs targeted interventions.

 - `Predictive Analytics:` Display predictions or forecasts of future churn based on historical data and predictive models.
 This allows proactive measures to be taken to mitigate churn risk.

-- `Customer Feedback and Sentiment Analysis:` Integrate customer feedback data from surveys, reviews, or support tickets to assess customer satisfaction and sentiment.
-Identify trends in feedback associated with churn and prioritize areas for improvement.

 - `Engagement Metrics:` Track customer engagement metrics such as login frequency, session duration, feature adoption, and usage patterns.
 Monitor changes in engagement levels to identify signals of potential churn.

 - `Retention Efforts:` Provide visibility into retention efforts and initiatives aimed at reducing churn, such as promotional campaigns, loyalty programs, or targeted offers.
 Measure the effectiveness of these efforts in reducing churn rates.

-- `Customer Journey Analysis:` Visualize the customer journey from acquisition to churn, highlighting key touchpoints and interactions along the way.
-Identify critical stages where churn risk is highest and focus retention efforts accordingly.

-- `Benchmarking:` Compare churn rates and performance metrics against industry benchmarks or competitors to assess relative performance and identify areas for improvement.

-- `Drill-Down and Interactivity:` Allow users to drill down into specific segments, time periods, or cohorts for deeper analysis.
-Provide interactive features such as filters, tooltips, and dynamic visualizations to facilitate exploration and discovery.

 ### Acknowledgments